quii/learn-go-with-tests/context.md

 }
 ```

-Let's add a new test where we cancel the request before 100 milliseconds and check the store to see if it gets cancelled
+Let's add a new test where we cancel the request before 100 milliseconds and check the store to see if it gets cancelled.

-## Try to run the test

 ```go
 t.Run("tells store to cancel work if request is cancelled", func(t *testing.T) {